2020 Best Invention

 If you don’t want to take direct legal action against the collection agency that’s harassing you, there are other ways to stop them.

-Report it to a federal government agency.
+Report it to a federal government agency

 You can report their abusive practices by filing complaints with the Federal Trade Commission (FTC), which is charged with enforcing the FDCPA.
 You can also report their practices to the Consumer Financial Protection Bureau (CFPB).
-Although the FTC and the CFPB are independent federal government agencies, they have an agreement called amemorandum of understanding to help them coordinate enforcement of the FDCPA.
+Although the FTC and the CFPB are independent federal government agencies, they have an agreement called memorandum of understanding to help them coordinate enforcement of the FDCPA.

-Report it to the state attorney general.
+Report it to the state attorney general

 You can also report the debt collection agency’s behavior to the state attorney general.
 Attorneys general are the leading legal officers in their respective states, and they have the power to enforce the state’s laws, including state consumer protection laws.

-File for bankruptcy.
+File for bankruptcy

 Another way to stop collection agencies from calling you is by declaring bankruptcy.
 This may be a good choice for you, depending on your financial situation and the amount of debt you have.
 There are two types of bankruptcy you can file: Chapter 7 bankruptcy and Chapter 13 bankruptcy.

-Chapter 7 bankruptcy will allow you to discharge certain debts to help you start over, while Chapter 13 will help you create a repayment plan to pay off your debt over a period of about five years.
+Chapter 13 will help you create a repayment plan to pay off your debt over a period of about five years.
 Both forms will stop collection calls.

 If you’re considering bankruptcy, Upsolve can help you file for Chapter 7 bankruptcy for free.
 Use our screener to see if you qualify.
 Even if you don’t qualify, we can connect you with a lawyer to get a free bankruptcy evaluation.